rssys/code-browser/README.md

 To generate both files:

  1. `cd` to the root of the source tree you want to browse
- 2. Generate the `INDEX.txt` file using `grep`:
+ 2. Generate the `INDEX.txt` and `tags` files using the `generate.sh` script:

-        $ grep -r . <src_dir> > INDEX.txt
+        $ <code-browser directory>/generate.sh <src_dir>

-    (Replace <src_dir> with the names of the subdirectories and/or files to be included but don't include any old index or tag file.)
+    (Replace *<src_dir>* with the names of the subdirectories and/or files to be included but don't include any old index or tag file.)
- 3. Generate the tags file:

-        $ /usr/local/bin/ctags -R .

 At the end of this process, there should be two files `tags` and `INDEX.txt` in the root directory of the source tree.
-Both files need to be updated when the source code changes by re-running the generation commands.
-Include these commands in the Makefile to make it automatic.
+Both files need to be updated when the source code changes by re-running the generation command.
+Include this command in the Makefile to make it automatic.

 Note: it may also be necessary to tell the editor how to find the tags file.
 E.g., for vim it may be necessary to add to `~/.virmc` the command: `set tags=./TAGS;/,TAGS;/,./tags;/,tags;/`